September 29, 2021 4 min read

 Check out the TuffRider Comfy Medium Weight Winter Turnout Blanket with Detachable Neck.
 The ability to remove the neck easily means you can use it in an even wider variety of weather conditions.
 The waterproof and breathable outer shell is in a ripstop pattern to prevent tearing.
 Removable/adjustable leg straps, shoulder gussets and a detachable neck give your horse added comfort and freedom of movement.
 Available in turquoise, navy, or purple, your horse is sure to look good in the paddock.

 Whether you’re looking for a stable blanket or a heavy weight turnout blanket, Breeches.com has a wide variety of horse clothing to choose from.
 With brands like 5/A Baker, TuffRider, and Horze, we pride ourselves on offering our customers high-quality products at affordable prices.
+For more information on winter turnout blankets, check out this guide.

 Comments will be approved before showing up.